 Why is silicone bad for hair?

-You might have already seen many products labeled silicone-free, however, does that imply silicones contained in regular hair products are bad?
+You’ve probably seen plenty of products labeled silicone-free by now, but does that actually mean the silicones in regular hair products are bad?

-This article is a quest to uncover the truth about silicone, and hair products that contain silicone as an important ingredient.
+This article digs into the truth about silicone and the hair products that rely on it as a core ingredient.

-If you have curly or frizzy hair, silicone can make those strands unruly and smooth.
+If you have curly or frizzy hair, a silicone layer can temporarily tame the chaos and smooth things out.

 Why is Silicone Bad for Hair?

-For something that comes with a lot of benefits, it’s hard to see any negatives.
+With that list of benefits, it’s honestly hard to see any downsides at first glance.

-Silicone is just like a plastic or rubber-like substance, actually, it’s not a natural substance at all.
+Silicone is a plastic-like, rubber-like substance, and despite what the marketing says, it’s not natural at all.

-You might know that keratin protein is what makes up almost 97% of the hair, as the water gets displaced with silicone, those protein bonds will eventually become less stable and become more prone to break.
+Keratin protein makes up about 97 percent of a strand, and once water gets displaced by silicone, those protein bonds become less stable and more prone to snap.

 The Silicone Buildup

-If you have been using those supermarket hair products and now you want to add some colors to your hair, chances are you’re wasting your time, trying to achieve that Instagram-worthy hair.
+If you’ve been using supermarket hair products and now want to add color, you’re fighting an uphill battle for that Instagram-worthy finish.

 Is Silicone Toxic?

-It’s not toxic to your physical health at all.
+It’s not toxic to your overall health at all.

 I Don’t See Silicone on the Ingredients List